mayosemmel/osm-to-3dprint/README.md

 ```

 # Benefits
-- Larger Area Exports: Unlike Cadmapper, which limits free exports to 1 square kilometer, osm-to-3dprint allows you to export much larger areas without any cost.
 - Optimized for 3D Printing: The exported STL files are designed to have no non-manifold edges, which ensures that the model is ready for 3D printing without the need for repairs.
 - Small File Size: Despite covering extensive areas, the exported STL files are compact in size.
 For example, the entire downtown area of San Francisco (buildings.stl) is around ~17.5 MB (around 8.86 square kilometers).
-- Relatively Fast - less than one minute to run main.py and get a city file for any given city.
 - Multi File Export of Water, Paths, Baseplate and Buildings for Multi Color Printing

 # Features